bridgecrewio/checkov/README.md

 #### VSCODE Extension

-If you want to use checkov's within vscode, give a try to the vscode extension availble at [vscode](https://marketplace.visualstudio.com/items?itemName=Bridgecrew.checkov)
+If you want to use checkov's within vscode, give a try to the vscode extension available at [vscode](https://marketplace.visualstudio.com/items?itemName=Bridgecrew.checkov)

 ### Configuration using a config file